flerouwu/LC_FastStartup/README.md

 on game startup.

 > [!NOTE]
-> FastStartup does not increase the load times of your game, it only skips the initial startup animations / splash screens.
+> FastStartup does not decrease the load times of your game, it only skips the initial startup animations / splash screens.

 ### Animations Skipped